maydin82/acm-policy-generator/README.md

 # Use with ArgoCD

 Please see the section "INTEGRATING WITH OPENSHIFT GITOPS (ARGOCD)" at the link https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops to enable policy-generator plugin.

+# Content

+## Cluster Configs

+- Tolerates any tains for DNS daemon pods

+- Encyrypts etcd

+- Creates a etcd backup

+- Configures chronyd for master and workers

+- Sets the timezone

+- Configured route sharding if required

+- Increases the interface card buffers (for Baremetal deployments)

+- Ingress

+Configures the replica number

+Other options:

+Tolerates the taints for router nodes

+Node Placement

+- Internal Registry Options:

+Use noobaa backend

+Use Cephfs backend

+- Kubelet config; Garbage collection

+Other options:

+Configure max pods per node

+- Use Ldap Group Operator for LDAP group sync

+- Configure LDAP (non-TLS only for now)

+- Configure monitoring/Alert Manager (includes tolerations for infra nodes)

+- User workload monitoring

+- Configures proxy for additional CAs

+- Tuned operator configuration to increase the kernel TCP buffers (for Baremetal Deployments)